 A select group of upper-classmen chosen to represent CBNA at various schoolwide events.
-Peer Helpers sponsors the 8th grade Lock-In, provide tutorials to the Strafford and Northwood Elementary School students, and takes part in other CBNA and community-based charitable activities.
+Peer Helpers sponsors the 8th grade Lock-In, provides tutorials to the Strafford and Northwood Elementary School students, and takes part in other CBNA and community-based charitable activities.
 These students also serve as CBNA ambassadors to new and transfer students, and mentor students who are struggling academically and/or socially.
 Meetings are held weekly, and attendance is mandatory.
-Membership: Juniors and Seniors are chosen through an application a nd interview process.
+Membership: Juniors and seniors are chosen through an application and interview process.
 Qualifications for membership include, good academic standing (passing at least 4 courses), positive references, no discipline issues, no attendance issues, abstinence from drugs and/or alcohol, and an overall good character.
 Faculty Contacts: Tara Tenasco (tatenasco

 .org) and Jennifer Cox (jcox

 The CBNA Pep Band provides musical support to our basketball program.
 Rehearsals begin in the fall and students who sign-up need to make a commitment for the entire season.
 Typically this involves games during the February vacation.
 The Pep Band will perform at home games of both the boys’ and girls’ basketball teams and selected tournament games.
 Band students are highly encouraged to participate as it gives the Band program great exposure and offers students the opportunity to perform popular music in a casual setting.